 • Rally people around the vision and excite them about making it work.

-While most of this is good, 70% of product launches still fail.
+Even though the majority of this is positive, 70% of product debuts still fail.
 Why?
-What we know about the past is not enough to predict the future.
+The past does not provide enough information to accurately forecast the future.

-Learn how SmartOrg makes it easy for companies to evaluate their best product opportunities and drive maximum growth.
+Discover how SmartOrg makes it simple for businesses to assess their top product potential and promote optimal growth.